-- Areas were identified to avoid infrastructure as detailed in Section 4.4 including a 15 m wide zone around the East West drain; - The size of the culverts was selected and tested in the model to ensure they did not adversely block flows and cause an increase in flood levels off-site; - The mounding associated with the planting of vegetated screening will be required to have at least a 50% opening as described in Section 4.4 to ensure that runoff is not diverted and concentrated onto neighbouring properties; - The Site access along Meningoort Road will be kept at the existing road level; and - Internal access tracks will be kept at ground level.
+- Areas were identified to avoid infrastructure as detailed in Section 4.4 including a 15 m wide zone around the East West drain; - The size of the culverts was selected and tested in the model to ensure they did not adversely block flows and cause an increase in flood levels off-site.
+As noted in Section 4.4 the Proponent has proposed bridges at two locations on the East West drain that provide a larger waterway area rather than the proposed pipe culverts.
+Because the areas are larger, the bridges are suitable, and it was not necessary to assess the bridges in the model; - The mounding associated with the planting of vegetated screening will be required to have at least a 50% opening as described in Section 4.4 to ensure that runoff is not diverted and concentrated onto neighbouring properties; - The Site access along Meningoort Road will be kept at the existing road level; and - Internal access tracks will be kept at ground level.